caktus/commcare-utilities/README.md

 Available command line arguments and flags:

 - `--username`: Mandatory.
 The Commcare username (email address). **NOTE** this account will also need to have the `System Admin (API)` user role in order for the script to work.
-- `--api-key`: Mandatory.
+- `--apikey`: Mandatory.
 An API key associated with username
 - `--project`: Mandatory.
 The Commcare projecct name
 - `--app-id`: Mandatory.
 The ID of the Commcare app
 - `--db-url`: Mandatory.
 The URL string of the db to sync to